Srikanth1511/AR-SmartAssistant/docs/poc-audio-only/README.md

 - `debug-ui.md` — debug UI interactions for sessions, metrics, and approvals.
 - `roadmap.md` — phased delivery plan.

-Follow `CONTRIBUTIONS.md` when updating or extending these documents.
+Follow `CONTRIBUTING.md` for engineering rigor and use `CONTRIBUTIONS.md` for documentation workflow guidance when updating or extending these files.